 Using telescopes is always a bit tricky and never works as you plan it.
 There will undoubtedly be obstacles to deal with including instrumentation that does not always work as planned and weather that can oftentimes be uncooperative.
-You will spend some of our unscheduled class time learning to use this facility.
+You will spend some of our unscheduled class time learning to use telescopes on an assigned night of every week, weather permitting.